JUrban/icms1.github.io/2018/sessions.md

 Topics include the manipulation of generating functions, algorithms for asymptotics, and the study of multivariate integer sequences.

-## ICMS 2018 Session: Towards Composable Mathematical Software
+## 14. Towards Composable Mathematical Software

 ### Organizers